kmamine/Flux1-Shnell-LoRA-JLSCOM/README.md

   prompts:
     - "[trigger] holding a sign that says 'I LOVE PROMPTS!'"
 ```
+>[!NOTE]
+>Change the `sample_every` number to save visualizations during training.
+>Also the list of prompts to get several images.

 #### Steps for Sampling
 Control the number of steps for generating images:
 ```yaml
 sample_steps: 4
 ```
+> [!WARNING]
+> `Flux1.0` Shnell is a time step distilled model, meaning the creators distilled the model steps from the larger model.
+>  Do not change this as the model was designed with this in mind
+> You can though test a higher number of sampling steps.

 ---